oliverdutton/tallax/README.md

 [^k5]:  ́bins_topm_schedule=(5,), num_bins=128, block_token=8`, This schedule results in constant runtime as the bins top-5 is a superset of the global top-5.

 *Timings all on a single v5e
 [^gemini3]: Gemini 3 Pro uses [fixed top-k=64 and default top-p=0.95](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/3-pro).
 Vocab size is not specified, so we use the Gemma 3 vocab size of 262K, logits dtype is not specified but bfloat16 is most likely.
 For tallax.top_k we set  ́bins_topm_schedule=(4,), num_bins=512, block_token=8` where 96% of blocks should early exit after bins top-4.
+Test version vllm-tpu==0.12.0.
+All timings extracted from xprof traces.

 ----